ITU-DASYALab/IoT_course/exercises/exercise07-image-classifier-with-edge-impulse.md

 **Goal**: Training a simple neural network for classifying smile/ non-smile images.

 Download the dataset's .zip file from [this link](smileDS.7z) and unzip it.
+The dataset is adopted from [this repository](https://github.com/meng1994412/Smile_Detection) on GitHub.

 Create an account on the [Edge Impulse](https://www.edgeimpulse.com/), then follow the following steps: